MCP Setup Guide

 ALLOW | Tool call is forwarded without intervention |

-BLOCK | Tool call is rejected with a reason |
+DENY | Tool call is rejected with a reason |

-APPROVAL | Tool call is paused until a human approves or rejects |
+REQUIRE_APPROVAL | Tool call is paused until a human approves or rejects |

 LOG_ONLY | Tool call is forwarded but flagged for review |